 - Planning and Organization.
-Proactively prioritizes initiatives, effectively manages resources, and can multi-task.
+Proactively prioritizes initiatives, effectively manages resources and can multi-task.
 Actively manages their work assignments and seeks additional tasks when appropriate.

 - Communication Skills.
 Communicates clearly, proactively, and concisely with all key stakeholders.
 Excellent written and verbal communication skills.
-Writes clear, compelling, accurate, and concise justifications in support of findings and successfully crafts appeal letters with precise logic.
+Writes clear, compelling, accurate, and concise rationales in support of findings and successfully crafts appeal letters with precise logic.

 - Curious and Detailed Oriented.
 Actively seek out new ideas, possibilities, and answers to the tough questions.
+Pays meticulous attention to detail, identifies aberrant code assignment, mines medical records for all relevant and supporting evidence, intuitively understands appeal strategies and conscientiously follows all steps in the audit and appeals process.
 Committed to life-long learning.
-Pays meticulous attention to detail, identifies aberrant code assignment, mines medical records for all relevant and supporting evidence, intuitively understands appeal strategies and conscientiously follows all steps in the audit and appeals process.

 - PC Skills.
-Demonstrates proficiency in Microsoft Office and Teams, Skype, WebEx, VPN access, navigating various EHRs, and ability to problem solve Internet connectivity issues.
+Demonstrates proficiency in Microsoft Office and Teams, WebEx, VPN access, navigating various EHRs, and ability to problem solve Internet connectivity issues.